 What could be investigated?

 Bank Records for Deposits

 In order to support an allegation, the police might delve into an accused's bank records searching for deposits that cannot be attributed to wages or salary.
 The deposits the police claim support their allegation, though, may be explicable as being lawfully acquired.
 In such a situation you will require the services of an experienced criminal defence lawyer to prepare an argument in response, in a manner which is acceptable to a court.

 Another matter which often arises in drug cases is whether the person caught in possession of the drug knew or should have known that he or she had drugs in their possession.
-A good example of a matter like this is one where the driver of a car which recently carried some passengers is charged with drugs found in that car at some time after the passengers have left.
+A good example of this matter is, where the driver of a car recently carried some passengers is charged with drugs found in that car after some time the passengers have left.